-Although MRGNB can be spread via equipment, the most common route is by contact with an infected or colonised resident.
+Although MRGNB can be spread via care equipment and surfaces, the most common route is by contact with an infected or colonised resident.
 Therefore, good hand hygiene before and after direct contact with a resident is essential.

-4. Treatment
+4. Antibiotic treatment